ChristianKeys/ME-396P-Final-Project-cantcode.py/README.md

 Test 3: concerned with comparing our Dijkstra and Astar implementations by choosing a consistent heuristic.

-Test 4: concerned with adding more dynamic and static obstacles to test validity of our PRM approach.
+Test 4: concerned with addding more dynamic and static obstacles to test validity of our PRM approach.

 Test 5: is a real life simulation of the UT Campus.